dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 }
 ```

-###Cyclic Graphs
+### Cyclic Graphs

 The topological sorting algorithm can only be used for DAGs (directed acyclic graphs).
-Therefore, in case a
+However,
-gravsearch query contains statements that result in a cyclic graph, for example
+a Gravsearch query can contains statements that result in a cyclic graph, e.g.:

 ```
 PREFIX anything: <http://0.0.0.0:3333/ontology/0001/anything/simple/v2#>
 PREFIX knora-api: <http://api.knora.org/ontology/knora-api/simple/v2#>